OfirTheOne/o-benchmarker/README.md

 ### **Features**

+* High resolution performance measuring.
+* Tasks are benchmarked serially, providing accurate reporting in a human-readable format.
-* build-in typescript support.
+* Build-in typescript support.
-* benchmark multiple functions to measure performance as a group.
+* Benchmark multiple functions to measure performance as a group.
-* benchmark sync and async functions and measure performance against each other.
+* Benchmark sync and async functions and measure performance against each other.
-* build-in support by design of benchmarking Express API routes (using mocking tool, E.g supertest).
+* Build-in support by design of benchmarking Express API routes (using mocking tool, E.g supertest).